LivelyDismay/magnum-opus/faq.md

 ### How do I change my FOV?

-While in game, press Escape, select `Mod Config`, then head down to `Custom Camera`. **Save any changes you make in this MCM to its own Profile or the changes will not stick.**
+While in game, press Escape, select `Mod Config`, then head down to `Custom Camera`. **Save any changes you make in this MCM to its own Custom Camera Profile (under the Profiles tab under the Custom Camera MCM) or the changes will not stick.**

 Do note that increasing your FOV also increases the amount of objects being rendered on screen at once, which could potentially result in a drop in performance.